Thingybob8055/custom-fourier-series/README.md

 The code plots both the Fourier Series and the input function to a figure for comparison.
 Larger the Fourier Series order, the longer the computation.

-The code comments have a detailed explanation of both the Maths and the logic
+The code comments have a detailed explanation of both the Maths and the logic.

+The two sections below shows example usages for these functions.
 # Usage from Command Window

 ```MATLAB